-If your favorite living spaces don't feel warm and inviting, then perhaps you need to try out the ancient Chinese practice of feng shui (pronounced “fung shway").
-Feng shui literally means “wind-water” in English.
-Feng shui uses principles of Chinese astronomy to improve life by focusing on the interaction of the laws of Heaven and Earth.
+Do you want your home to feel more warm and inviting?
+Then try out the ancient Chinese practice of Feng Shui (pronounced “fung shway”)!
+Feng Shui literally means “wind-water” in English.
+It uses principles of Chinese astronomy to improve life.

 If that all sounds confusing, don’t worry.
 It can be!
-Feng shui has ancient origins in China, where it was originally used to decide how and where to build temples and other important buildings.
-Factors such as proximity to bodies of water and the orientation of the stars were used to decide where to build structures and what direction they should face.
+Feng Shui has ancient origins in China.
+It was originally used to decide how and where to build temples and other important buildings.
+They considered things such as closeness to bodies of water and the orientation of the stars.
+This helped people decide where to build structures and what direction they should face.

-For example, ancient builders may have sought to build important buildings on a north-south axis to take advantage of natural sunlight.
-Some experts believe the magnetic compass was invented for early feng shui practitioners.
+For example, ancient builders may have built important buildings on a north-south axis.
+This helped them take advantage of natural sunlight.
+Some experts believe the magnetic compass was invented for early Feng Shui practitioners.

-Today, feng shui extends to arranging your environment, including the layout and design of interior spaces, to maximize good qi.
+Today, Feng Shui extends to arranging interior spaces.
+The goal is to maximize good qi.
 Qi (pronounced “chee”) is a movable life force that can be either positive or negative.
-It plays a major role in feng shui.
+It plays a major role in Feng Shui.

-For example, someone practicing feng shui might give consideration to how furniture is placed in a room.
+For example, someone practicing Feng Shui might consider how the furniture is placed in a room.
 Which direction a bed faces might be very important.
-Likewise, even small details, such as which way a door opens, can have significant impact on the energy of a room or building.
+Likewise, even small details, such as which way a door opens, can have a big impact on the energy of a room or building.